The winter weather here in upstate New York during the winter can be brutal, and certain breeds of chicken don’t survive here.

-For instance a breed like Minorcas will do great in hot climates but would desperately struggle in colder climates.
+For instance, a breed like Minorcas will do great in hot climates but desperately struggle in colder climates.
 Whereas, Welsummer’s will thrive in the cold, but not so much the heat.

 Surprisingly, this was a hard piece to do.
 There are so many good, cold hardy breeds to choose from!

 In narrowing it down to seven breeds, I have used the following criteria to pinpoint those I believe to be the best bang for your buck!

 - Cost of chicks- the average price of the chicks chosen here is $2-4/chick.

 - Availability- some breeds are difficult to source (i.e., American Holland), so I’ve selected easier-to-source breeds.

 - Early maturation of birds.

 - Docility- it’s no good having birds that will be aggressive with each other, so I’ve chosen mainly docile birds.